Richard Harrow: Interview

 Jack Huston was interviewed by Rolling Stone magazine.
-Huston stated that he was told that his character was going to die on the episode of Harrow's death.
+Huston stated that he was only told that his character was going to die during the filming of the episode depicting Harrow's death.
 Huston stated that it was very appropriate for Harrow, a tragic character, to die tragically.
-Being honored instead of upset about the ending, Huston claimed that the writers wrote "the most unbelievably beautiful ending, and it made so much sense."
+Feeling honored rather than upset about the ending, Huston claimed that the writers wrote "the most unbelievably beautiful ending, and it made so much sense."
 Glad to have played a longer-than-initially-expected role in Boardwalk Empire, Huston stated that it was the start of his career in acting.
-Terence Winter said that if Harrow was not fatally wounded after shooting Maybelle, then Harrow would have committed suicide.
-Huston agrees that Harrow would have done that, for fact of killing Maybelle would be unforgivable in Harrow's mind.
-Huston stated that at first "Richard was a brilliant killer"; then he gives up killing, losing confidence; later, he was intuitive and expected himself to err; after shooting Maybelle he hesitates, allowing himself to be shot.
+Terence Winter said that if Harrow were not fatally wounded after shooting Maybelle, then Harrow would have committed suicide.
+Huston agrees that Harrow would have done that, as killing Maybelle would be unforgivable in Harrow's mind.
+Huston stated that at first "Richard was a brilliant killer"; then he gave up killing, losing confidence; later, he was intuitive and expected himself to err; after shooting Maybelle he hesitated, allowing himself to be shot.
 Huston posited that Harrow's scrapbook became a reality: he fell in love, married, and had a family.
 Regarding Harrow's vision at the end of his life, Huston stated "In a way he reached heaven in his life."